3D Parametric Wireframe Extraction Based on Distance Fields: Conclusion

 \section{Conclusion}

 This paper presented a parametric wireframe extraction pipeline that processes per-point distance-to-feature estimates and consists of four major parts.
 The first stage is corner detection in point cloud skeleton, where we proposed a novel distance-based cornerness measure.
 In the second stage, we obtain curve segmentation.
-The third part is topological graph construction; it is done according to pointwise distances, enabling an accurate topological description.
+The third part is topological graph construction, which enables an accurate topological description.
 The last part is the extraction of parametric curves by fitting spline curves to paths in a topological graph.

 Our approach can construct complex wireframes for shapes with high geometrical complexity.
 Each extracted curve, in general, corresponds to a separate smooth curve on the shape, which means our method does not overestimate the number of curves.
 The output may be easily processed in multiple CAD and graphical programs; one can query analytical differential quantities for curves and sample them with arbitrary resolution.